 Other expenses: education and training: where education is part of the duties of the employment

-However, there are cases in which the duties of the employment necessarily include external education.
+There are cases in which the duties of the employment necessarily include external education and meet the requirements of section 336 ITEPA 2003.
 Typically these cases will be employments which involve research or an employee who is undertaking a training phase of their career, during which the attendance at external courses represents an intrinsic part of the duties of the employment.
-Typical cases are illustrated by examples EIM32545 and EIM32546.
+Typical cases are illustrated by examples EIM32545.

 It is important in cases where relief is sought for training costs incurred under the terms of a training contract for the employee to be able to demonstrate, by reference to the contract of employment and all other relevant documentation, that:

 - training is an intrinsic part of the contractual duties of the employment

 - all other duties are being undertaken as part of the training process - they constitute the practical aspects of the training process and are intended to complement the theoretical aspects of the training, which include the externally provided training